 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
-This will be discussed with the Pension Fund in advance.
+We will discuss and agree any variation with the Pension Fund officers in advance.

 Fees for the auditor's consideration of correspondence from the public and formal objections will be charged in addition to the scale fee.